Brett-Kennedy/DataConsistencyChecker/README.md

 The tests run over single columns (for example, checking for rare, unsually small or large values, etc), pairs of columns (for example checking if one column is usually larger than the other, contains similar characters (in the case of code or ID string values), etc.), or larger sets of columns (for example, checking if one column tends to be the sum or mean of another set of columns).

-As the tests check a large number of combinations, some things will be flagged that are simply random quirks of the data.
-However, the rows and the columns that are flagged many times, particularly for many different types of issues, can safely be said to be unusual.

 The unusual data may be due to data collection errors, to mixing different types of data together, or other issues that may be considered errors, or that may be informative.

 ### EDA